 So in this particular case, looking only at statistical accuracy is not only misleading, it’s just analytically fallacious.

-Perhaps this is a tad too technical for a general audience, but worth a mention.
-An alternative to raw statistical accuracy is the Area Under the Receiver Operating Characteristic (AUROC) curve.
+Another alternative is AUROC: Area Under the Receiver Operating Characteristic (AUROC) curve.
 Unlike statistical accuracy, AUROC is not affected by the changes in the distribution of the dataset of the underlying ‘items’ you’re trying to classify.

 Thanks for reading!